 JAM wrote:Here is another way to do it with the earlier version of the board with the standard case and a small additional cover. i used 9 pin DB connectors, 1 for each bank and a 3 pin for each board (it was batch fire mode)

 bytesandbolts wrote:Just come across this thread, have a couple questions of my in regards to running low impedance injectors with a MS3X Board.

 According to the docs you are able to run the injectors using PWM from the two main injector pins from the MS3 board.
 However the docs also mention "Ensure your board and loom are wired for the injector flyback 12V return if using injector PWM".
 Would someone mind clarifying what this is for, as I'm a bit puzzled.
 Also not sure how the 12v return should be wired up, it appears to run from pin 6 on the DB37 from the images I have seen?

 I only need to control a single injector and PWM seems like the best bet to get things running to me.

-Users browsing this forum: elutionsdesign and 2 guests
+Users browsing this forum: Google [Bot], jleilich and 3 guests